That Marketing Buddy

 • Remove hard bounces immediately.

-• Suppress soft bounces after 3–5 consecutive failures.
+• Suppress soft bounces after 3 to 5 consecutive failures.

 • Re‑engage or remove subscribers inactive for 90+ days.